prometheus/client_python/docs/content/exporting/pushgateway.md

 Pushgateway functions take a grouping key.
 1. `push_to_gateway` replaces metrics
-with the same grouping key
+with the same grouping key.
-2. `pushadd_to_gateway` only replaces metrics with the same name and grouping key
+2. `pushadd_to_gateway` only replaces metrics with the same name and grouping key.
 3. `delete_from_gateway` deletes metrics with the
 given job and grouping key.
 4. `instance_ip_grouping_key` returns a grouping key with the instance label set